a2s-institute/foundations_course/content/ros/concepts.md

 Content:
 * Why ROS?
-* Introduction to topics, nodes, messages...
+* Introduction to topics, nodes, messages,rqt graph...
+* Basic commands related to the concepts discussed
+* Explanation with turtlesim